Planning Your Trip To Borneo

 If you will be spending time in national parks or upriver areas (e.g. Batang Ai & Nanga Sumpa), we recommend you use mosquito repellent that contains 30-50% DEET.
 Use this in the jungle and interior.
 Milder sprays can be used in the city or for normal use.
 Do not bother with the trendy herbal mosquito sprays.
 They do not work well in the rainforest and interior of Borneo and worse still some brands attract wasps.

 Note: it is not easy to buy 50% DEET mosquito spray in Malaysia so bring it from home.
 It is commonly found in Europe, USA, Australia, etc. where it is often labelled as ‘expedition strength’ or ‘tropical strength’ repellent.
 Before departing for Malaysia test your chosen mosquito spray on your arms to make sure it does not result in a rash or reaction.
+If you are in Malaysia and looking for a DEET spray the Guardian Pharmacy chain sell a 15% DEET mosquito repellent called ‘Off’.

 What should I apply first, mosquito repellent or sunscreen?